'Why we want a civil partnership'

 Paul and Pauline, Kendal

-Paul and Pauline are concerned about his future in the UK post-Brexit without the security of a legal relationship, as he is a dual citizen of The Netherlands and New Zealand.
+Paul Metsers and Pauline Brocklehurst are concerned about his future in the UK post-Brexit without the security of a legal relationship, as he is a dual citizen of The Netherlands and New Zealand.

 The couple wrote to their MP to complain that the lack of recognition for their relationship is a form of discrimination.